Paul Wallbank

 2. Everything you do online is permanent

-You can delete an email, tweet or blog post after sending it but there will always be a copy somewhere.
-Nothing on the net is ever completely deleted.
-So think before pressing send.
+Even if you delete an email, tweet or blog post after sending there will always be a copy somewhere.
+Nothing on the net is ever completely deleted and if it’s in the slightest bit controversial assume someone will make a copy.
+Think before pressing send.

 3. All online comment is publishing